zxcvvvvbanan/zxcvvvvbanan.github.io/docs/Linux/samba_by_CLI.md

-# Mount Samba in Debian
+# Mount Samba in Fedora

 ::: warning
 Tested on Fedora Linux distribution